KevCaz/thesis/man/chapitre3/main.md

 ### Generalized Linear Model

 For all datasets, we performed a Generalized Linear Model [@Elith2006] using all the axes provided by the PCA as polynomials of degree 2.
-To constraints the number of parameters, we did not evaluate the interactions among axis.
-We also performed a selection model based on the Akaike's information criterion (AIC) C in a Stepwise Algorithm.
+To constrain the number of parameters, we did not evaluate the interactions among axis.
+We also performed model selection based on the Akaike's information criterion (AIC) in a Stepwise Algorithm  [@burnham2013model].
 R functions used to carry out the analyses are indexed in Table @tbl:rpkges.

 <!-- step(glm(fmla, data=pcas, family="binomial"), direction="both", trace=0) -->

 ### Random Forests

 Random Forests [@Prasad2006] were performed using the same formula as for GLMs.
-For all species, 10000 trees were computed and the probability for a species being in a given site were calculated based on the number of votes the sites were granted.
+For all species, 10000 trees were computed and the probability of a species being in a given site were calculated based on the number of votes the sites were granted.